 Make time for strategic priorities and matters that are urgent first.
-There’s still going to be firefighting, but by identifying your top priority you can make sure you’re focused on what matters instead of only dealign with fires.
-By identifying your key priorities first, you can strategically move yourself forward to achieve your overall goals.
+There’s still going to be firefighting, but by identifying your top priority you can make sure you’re focused on what matters instead of only dealing with fires.
+By identifying your key priorities first, you can strategically move forward to achieve your overall goals.

 Block Out Your Time